 Our first ITC action was resolved in January 2018 with a final determination of no infringement of the patents asserted in this action.
-The Company is appealing this final determination to the Court of Appeals for the Federal Circuit.
+The Company appealed this final determination to the Court of Appeals for the Federal Circuit where on December 12, 2019, the CAFC dismissed our appeal as moot.
 In our second ITC action, the ITC terminated the investigation in April 2018, but then restarted the investigation in May 2018 following a Remand order from the ITC Commission and it remains ongoing.
-Although our U.S. and international court proceedings remain ongoing, the loss of the first ITC action could negatively impact our prospects for positive results in these other proceedings.
-The decision to pursue an appeal in the first ITC action, or to continue pressing forward with the second ITC action, will require significant resources, including capital expenditures and management attention.
-Moreover, if we are not successful in the appeal of the first ITC action, or if we do not achieve a positive result in the second ITC action, then we will have invested significant time and funds in these ITC actions that will not be recovered with any cash returns.
+Netlist received a final determination on April 7, 2020 finding no violation of section 337 of the Tariff Act of 1930, as amended in its second ITC proceeding.
+Although other court proceedings remain ongoing, the loss of the first and second ITC actions could negatively impact our prospects for positive results in these other proceedings.
+Moreover, if we do not achieve a positive result in other proceedings, then we will have invested significant time and funds in the first and second ITC actions that will not be recovered with any cash returns.

 On January 31, 2019, the Munich District Court (the "Court") dismissed an action brought by us against SK hynix Inc. and Hewlett-Packard GmbH regarding the infringement of our German utility model.
 In its judgment the Court followed a different claim construction than advocated by us whereby it did not find our utility model to be infringed.
-We have filed an appeal of the Court's decision.